 This round, deciduous shrub produces dark red flowers in fall.
-The heart-shaped leaves turn shades of yellow, orange, purple and red.
+The heart-shaped leaves turn shades of yellow, orange, purple, and red.
 It grows up to 10ft tall and needs partial sunlight.

-This beautiful slender and bushy shrub has reddish purple stems.
+This beautiful slender and bushy shrub has reddish-purple stems.
 Its deep blue-green leaves turn red in fall and bear red fruits.
 It grows up to 8ft tall and 6ft wide.

 It is a deciduous shrub and has fragrant flowers that are borne on the bare stems.
 It grows with flowers ranging almost from white through pale to dark pink.
 It goes up to 10ft tall and 6ft wide.

-Whether you are planning for English cottage garden or looking for modern cottage garden plants, you have to follow some fundamentals of good cottage garden layouts and designs.
+Whether you are planning for an English cottage garden or looking for modern cottage garden plants, you have to follow some fundamentals of good cottage garden layouts and designs.

-Here are few to get started.
+Here are a few to get started.

-Many people those who are new to gardening, don’t realize the importance of having good soil.
+Many people who are new to gardening, don’t realize the importance of having good soil.
 Most likely when you are digging for a new garden bed, you have to amend the soil.
 To modify the ground, you have to add nutrient-rich soil to your garden.

-When choosing soil to add to your garden, we recommend at least 8 inches of good organic matters in the ground.
+When choosing soil to add to your garden, we recommend at least 8 inches of good organic matter in the ground.
 Also check that soil is screened and shredded to filter out rocks, sticks, and other things that lower the soil quality.

 When you are building a cottage garden, you will be planting several plants together close.
-This will make plants to compete with each other for resources and space.
+This will make plants compete with each other for resources and space.
 Make sure your plants get along well with each other and don’t die off quickly.

-To make a cohesive bunch look of the garden, start planting with different types of plant in a small group of three or five plants.
+To make a cohesive bunch look of the garden, start planting with different types of plants in a small group of three or five plants.
 Going in excess or low will make your garden not look perfect.